 Jack energy source generates a short high-voltage electric pulse of considerable energy, which ensures the formation of ionized high-pressure gas-vapor cavities on the electrode group of the Pulse sparker, placed in a container with salt water.
-With explosive expansion of the gas-vapor cavity, the pressure in it rapidly decreases, what leads to a precipitate drop in the temperature, vapor condensation and subsequent collapse of the cavity, what does not lead to parasitic pulsations.
-The design of the source provides easy replacement of wear electrode groups, what also allows to control the signature of the source by installing a group with a different number of electrodes.
+With explosive expansion of the gas-vapor cavity, the pressure in it rapidly decreases, resulting in a precipitate drop in the temperature, vapor condensation and subsequent collapse of the cavity, what does not lead to parasitic pulsations.
+The design of the source provides easy replacement of electrode groups.
+Electrode groups may contain various number of electrodes, which allows to modify wavelet shape and its amplitude spectrum during the survey.

 The standard diameters of the containers are 36 / 60 / 80 mm, thus allowing operations in wells with diameters starting from 40 mm.
 It is important to understand that in order to provide a stable pulse of high energy and a significant operational life of the source, a sufficient volume of the container and the number of electrodes greater than 25 are necessary.
-The operating life of the radiator is 5000–50000 excitations and depends on the number of electrodes and the energy supplied to them.
+We have developed special type of electrodes from unique material that prevents tips from wearing and provides exceptionally stable signature over a long time period.

 Pulse sources are shipped on geophysical reels equipped with high-voltage slip rings.
-Thus, one does not need to disconnect the source from a energy source during operations of winding / unwinding the cable.
+Thus, one does not need to disconnect the source from an energy source during operations of winding / unwinding the cable.

 |Operating voltage||up to 6000 V|